manikandan5/Object-detection/README.md

 **How to run the program?**

-This command compiles the program:
+This command compiles the program: <br>
     * make

-To run the baseline algorithm:
+To run the baseline algorithm: <br>
     * ./a3 train baseline
       ./a3 test baseline

-To run the Eigen faces algorithm:
+To run the Eigen faces algorithm: <br>
     * ./a3 train eigen
       ./a3 test eigen

-To run the HAAR algorithm:
+To run the HAAR algorithm: <br>
     * ./a3 train haar
       ./a3 test haar

-To run the Bag of Words algorithm:
+To run the Bag of Words algorithm: <br>
     * ./a3 train bow
       ./a3 test bow

-To run the Convolutional Neural Networks:
+To run the Convolutional Neural Networks: <br>
     * make init
       ./a3 train deep
       ./a3 test deep